top of page

 Transparency & Self-Selection of Activities: Most activities are self-selected the same day they take place, allowing for campers to take into account their present state of being (e.g., fatigue, pain level, sensory threshold).
 The venues and extent of physical activity required by each activity are also stated upfront to ensure informed decision making.

-Alternate Activities: Activities that are not self-selected will have an alternate option intended to be sensory-friendly and accessible, with reduced noise and accessibility tools readily available.
-A designated quiet-space is maintained throughout the week.
+Alternate Activities: Activities that are not self-selected will have an alternate option, space, or way to engage intended to be sensory-friendly and accessible, with reduced noise and accessibility tools readily available.

-Flexibility: Due to privacy and safety concerns, there is limited opportunity for campers and staff to see the site prior to arrival.
-We recognize that needs may change after gaining first-hand experience, and are prepared to update accommodations accordingly.
+Flexibility: Due to privacy and safety concerns, it is not possible for campers and staff to see the site prior to arrival.
+We recognize that needs may change after gaining first-hand experience, and are prepared to update accommodations accordingly on-site.

-Accessibility Coordinator: a dedicated year-round staff member and planning committee for addressing accessibility concerns, making camp more accessible, and handling summer accommodations.
-The accessibility coordinator is also on-site to implement accommodations and address changing needs.
+Accessibility Coordinator: Camp Lilac employs a dedicated year-round leadership member for addressing accessibility concerns, making camp more accessible, and planning on-site accommodations.
+The accessibility coordinator is also present on-site to implement accommodations and address changing needs.
+The accessibility coordinator also holds mealtime office hours

-Mental Health Professionals: we have at least one mental health professional on call at all times to provide short-term, solution-based support to campers, or to collaborate with the camper and caregivers on a plan to address more significant needs.
-We are not a therapy camp, thus are unable to provide any diagnosis or treatment.
-Staff may also access our onsite professionals as needed and available.
+Mental Health Professionals: We have at least one mental health professional on call 24/7 to provide short-term, solution-based support to campers, or to collaborate with the camper and caregivers on a plan to address more significant needs.
+We are not a therapy camp, thus we are unable to provide any diagnosis or treatment.
+Staff may also access our on-site professionals as needed and available.

 Vaccination Policy: Camp Lilac requires all attendees to have received all vaccines required by the Ohio Department of Health for school attendance.
-Camp Lilac also requires attendees to be fully vaccinated for COVID-19, and may require COVID-19 testing prior to arrival in order to protect immunocompromised individuals.
+Camp Lilac also requires attendees to be vaccinated for COVID-19, and strongly recommends a booster within 1 year of attendance.
+COVID-19 testing is additionally required prior to arrival in order to protect immunocompromised individuals.
+See our complete Infectious Disease Policy.

 Readily Achievable Accommodations